 3. Do understand the legal terms that are used in custody and visitation cases.
 It is perhaps most vital to understand the meaning of the terms legal custody, joint legal custody, sole custody, physical custody, primary physical custody, and visitation.
 Legal custody refers to the responsibility for the care and control of the child and the authority to make decisions concerning the child.
 When both parents have legal custody of a child, they are each said to have joint legal custody.
 Where only one has legal custody, that parent has sole custody.
 Physical custody involves the day-to-day care and supervision of a child and establishes where a child will live.
 A parent with primary physical custody will have the right to have the child with him or her, except for those periods during which the other parent has visitation.
 During visitation, the parent who lacks primary physical custody generally has the right to care and supervise the child without interference from the other parent.

 5. If you are in the military, do recognize that you have special rights in the event you are deployed.
 These include the right to delegate by court order your visitation rights and the right to an expedited hearing in order to obtain the same.
-Virginia Code § 20-124.7-10.
+See Military Deployment and Child Custody in Virginia.

 6. If you are unmarried and believe you may have fathered a child, do register with the Putative Father Registry.
 Failing to register will generally waive your right to be notified of adoption or termination proceedings unless your paternity is established or presumed under Virginia law or you were fraudulently misled by the mother under certain circumstances.
-For further reference, please visit the website of the Virginia Department of Social Services.
+For further reference, please visit the Virginia Birth Father Registry page on the website of the Virginia Department of Social Services.

 For much more information, see our Guide to Custody in Virginia.